tjmckinley/MetaWards/versions/devel/_sources/tutorial/index_part05.rst.txt

 * Understand how different demographics can be modelled using ``metawards``
 * Learn about `metawards.Demographics` and how to distribute a population between multiple demographics
-* Learn about `metawards.mixers` and `metawards.movers`
+* Learn about `metawards.mixers`
-* Learn about the different stages modelled during a day
-* Learn how to write custom movers and mixers to model complex behaviour
+* Learn how to write mixers to model shielding

 .. toctree::
    :maxdepth: 2